abpframework/abp/docs/en/Emailing.md

 }
 ````

+You can set/change these settings using the `ISettingManager` and store values in a database.
 See the [setting system document](Settings.md) to understand the setting system better.

+### Encrypt the SMTP Password

+*Abp.Mailing.Smtp.Password* must be an **encrypted** value.
+If you use the `ISettingManager` to set the password, you don't have to worry.
+It internally encrypts the values on set and decrypts on get.

+If you use the `appsettings.json` to store the password, you should manually inject the `ISettingEncryptionService` and use its `Encrypt` method to obtain an encrypted value.
+This can be done by creating a simple code in your application.
+Then you can delete the code.
+As better, you can create a UI in your application to configure the email settings.
+In this case, you can directly use the `ISettingManager` without worrying the encryption.

 ## Text Template Integration